microconfig/microconfig/README.md

     └───logback.xml
 ```

-You can try to build configs from dedicated example repo: https://github.com/microconfig/configs-layout-example
+You can try to build configs from the dedicated example repo: https://github.com/microconfig/configs-layout-example

 # Viewing differences between config's versions
-During config build Micronfig compares newly generated files to files generated during previous build for each service for each config type.
+During config build, Micronfig compares newly generated files to files generated during the previous build for each service for each config type.
 Micronconfig can detect added/removed/changed properties.

 Diff for application.properties is stored in diff-application.properties, diff for process.properties is stored in diff-process.properties, etc.